cncjs/cncjs-shopfloor-tablet/README.md

 It works well with TinyG/g2core and GRBL.
 It has been tested a little with Marlin but not extensively.
 It has not been tested with Smoothieware - but Smoothie and GRBL are quite similar from a protocol standpoint so it is likely to work.

-Rotary axes A/B/C are not supported from the GUI, but you can issue GCode commands for those axes manually commands via the MDI boxes.
+Rotary axes A/B/C are not supported from the GUI, but you can issue GCode commands for those axes manually via the MDI boxes.

 ### Setup